-Through the VF Master Trust, the Plan provides for investment in mutual funds that in turn invest in equity, fixed income or other securities.
+Through the VF Master Trust, the Plan provides for investment in mutual funds that in turn invest in equity, fixed income, or other securities.
 The Plan also provides for investment in VF Common Stock.
-Investments are exposed to various risks, such as market, interest rate, and credit.
-Due to the level of risk associated with certain investment securities and the level of uncertainty related to changes in the value of investment securities, it is at least reasonably possible that changes in risks in the near term would materially affect participants' account balances and the amounts reported in the statements of net assets available for benefits and the statement of changes in net assets available for benefits.
+Investments are exposed to various risks, such as market, interest rate and credit.
+Due to the level of risk associated with certain investment securities and the level of uncertainty related to changes in the value of investment securities, it is at least reasonably possible that changes in risks in the near term would materially affect participants' account balances and the amounts reported in the statements of net assets available for benefits.